 Tamaskans are generally a vocal breed.
-They have a wide range of vocalizations, from barks and howls to whines and grumbles.
+They have a wide range of vocalisations, from barks and howls to whines and grumbles.
 This vocal nature is reminiscent of their wolf-like ancestors and is used for communication.

 Tamaskans make excellent watchdogs due to their alertness and protective instincts.
 They are quick to bark if they sense something unusual or suspicious in their environment.
 This makes them valuable for alerting their owners to potential threats.